Javran/xmonad-entryhelper/README.md

         main :: IO ()
         main = withHelper oldMain

-    If you are using the default "restart xmonad" action in your keybinding (typically `mod-q`), you don't have to do anything.
-This project handles `xmonad --recompile && xmonad --restart` properly.
-It's recommended to leave it `xmonad --recompile && xmonad --restart` since this works for both the original XMonad and this EntryHelper.
+    It is recommended to set the "restart xmonad" action (typically `mod-q` in your keybinding) to just invoke `xmonad --restart`.
+Although the default action, essentially `xmonad --recompile && xmonad --restart` should work properly, argument `--recompile` forces the compilation (which might involve removing all binaries and compiling everything).
+    If you are using a build system like `make` or `cabal`, forcing a compilation might not be a desired behavior as build systems are in general designed to prevent recompilation.

 2. Finally you need to have a writable local `PATH` directory.